Denard Robinson: Pre-draft

+Jacksonville Jaguars

+2013 season

-Robinson was selected by the Jacksonville Jaguars in the 5th round of the 2013 NFL Draft with the 135th overall selection.
+Robinson was selected by the Jacksonville Jaguars in the 5th round of the 2013 NFL draft with the 135th overall selection.
 He was selected as a running back when his name was finally called.
 His position is referred to by the team as "offensive weapon", which involves playing running back, wide receiver, and kickoff returner.
 He was also to contribute as a quarterback in the Wildcat formation.
 In midseason, they moved Robinson to the number two position on the depth chart at running back.
 On November 24, he attempted a forward pass to Cecil Shorts III, but it was broken up by Johnathan Joseph of the Houston Texans.
 This was the first of only two total career pass attempts for Robinson in the NFL.
 As a rookie, Robinson played in all 16 games and totaled 66 yards rushing on 20 carries but no receptions for the 2013 Jacksonville Jaguars.

 2014 season

-On September 7, in week 1 of the season, Robinson had his first reception.
+On September 7, 2014, in week 1 of the 2014 season, Robinson recorded his first NFL reception.
 On September 28, Robinson made his first career NFL start against the San Diego Chargers.
 On October 19 in week 7 of 2014, Robinson made his first start at running back in place of an injured Toby Gerhart.
 He had an NFL-career-high 127 yards rushing on 22 carries against the Cleveland Browns to help the 2014 Jacksonville Jaguars end a nine-game losing streak.
 It was the first 100-yard rushing game for the team for the season and the most rushing yards by a Jaguar in two seasons.
 He posted career highs in yards and carries and also scored his first NFL touchdown.
 When Robinson had 108 on 18 carries the following week against Miami, he became the first Jaguar to have back-to-back 100-yard games since Maurice Jones-Drew in 2011.
 On December 7, Robinson endured a foot sprain against the 2014 Houston Texans and he was placed on season-ending injured reserve on December 10.
 He finished 2014 with 135 carries, 582 yards, and 4 touchdowns.